 - Very bare-bones feature set

 Mullvad checks all the boxes when it comes to the important features — a reliable connection, automatic kill switch and a split tunneling feature, but that’s about all it has.
 You won’t get specialized servers, for example, or any advanced configuration, which is why it comes in last on our list.
-You can find out more in our Mullvad review.
+You can find out more in our Mullvad review or check out our Mullvad alternatives for more options.

 From a performance perspective, Mullvad resulted in a 9 ms increase in latency and had negligible impact on connection speeds.
 This makes it a great choice if you want to play FFXIV with a VPN and maintain online privacy.
 Mullvad also has apps for all desktop and mobile platforms, and offers configuration files for routers if you’re a console player.